chomp-code/specification/binary-encoding.md

 # [chomp-code specification](./readme.md) > binary encoding

 A chomp-code program can be described as a binary stream.
+This will usually be identified by a file extension of "ccb".

 Unsigned 8-bit integers are encoded as follows: